XuyangGuo/Quoridor_Cocos2dx/README.md

 ## Other Instruction
 The game can be played with other player or AI.
 For the AI algorithm, I refer to this [repository](https://github.com/huangmubin/Quoridor).

 However, the AI algorithm is still monotonous.
 Perhaps it can be enhanced by Reinforcement Learning.
-Maybe I will try it when I *a lot of free time*.
+Maybe I will try it when I have *a lot of free time*.